Manila in the Claws of Light: Reception

+Critical reception

 Rotten Tomatoes, a review aggregator, reports that 100% of five surveyed critics gave the film a positive review; the average rating is 8.4/10.
 Manohla Dargis of The New York Times made it a "NYT Critics' Pick" and wrote, "The movie's palpable, deeply lived-in realism is among its great attractions, largely because the film isn't just a story about a young Filipino Everyman, but because it's also a de facto record of Manila in the 1970s."
 Inkoo Kang of The Village Voice wrote, "The intimate proletarian melodrama The Claws of Light succeeds where so many political allegories fail: With ethical and emotional sophistication, it dramatizes the suffering of the disadvantaged with characters that feel individual yet archetypal."
 Meanwhile, Jose Capino, writing for The Criterion Collection, noted that the film was met with "charges of anti-Chinese racism from reviewers".
 Keith Uhlich of Time Out New York rated it 4/5 stars and wrote that it is "widely (and understandably) considered one of the pinnacles of Filipino cinema".
 Alan Jones of Slant Magazine rated it 4.5/5 stars and called the film a precursor to A Touch of Sin.

-In a retrospective essay reflecting on the film’s enduring relevance nearly 50 years after its 1975 release, Paul Emmanuel Enicola of The Movie Buff described Manila in the Claws of Light as "a searing indictment.
+In a retrospective essay reflecting on the film's enduring relevance nearly 50 years after its 1975 release, Paul Emmanuel Enicola of The Movie Buff described Manila in the Claws of Light as "a searing indictment.
 Every institution, from labor to media to law enforcement, fails the characters.
 Their story isn’t rare.
 It’s ordinary.
 And that’s what makes it devastating."